Grilled Cedar Planked Salmon is simple and delicious

 Great side dishes to pair with cedar plank salmon:

-- Tricolore Salad is a nice light salad
+- Tricolore Salad is a light citrusy salad

 - Grilled Corn with Sweet Chili Sauce can be grilled alongside the salmon

-- Spicy Asian Cucumber Salad to give you a zesty kick
+- Spicy Asian Cucumber Salad for a zesty kick

 - Spicy Szechuan Green Beans are big on flavor